 What is Digital Customer Experience Management & How Do I Improve It?

-Customer experience (CX) is the experience a customer has when they interact with your brand, and digital customer experience management is understanding how they interact with your brand online.
+Digital customer experience management is understanding how people interact with your brand online.
 Organizations today must find a way to create emotional connections with their users on their mobile devices, let their customers provide feedback, and respond to those issues.

 Where Do You Start with Digital CX?